jimp93/covid-19-tracker/README.md

 There was variation in which questions were posed by different countries, and which countries provided regular data.

-Infrequently answered questions, and repetitious ones, were removed from the dataset, leaving around 35 questions that covered the main issues surrounding personal attitudes towards the pandemic.
+Infrequently answered questions, and repetitious ones, were removed from the dataset, leaving 44 questions that covered the main issues surrounding personal circumstances and attitudes towards the pandemic.

 We focussed on the 11 countries that provided the most comprehensive responses.
 These were: Australia, Canada, Denmark, France, Germany, Italy, Norway, Spain, the UK and the US.